Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Technical Challenges in -blockchain hybrid systems

 For a general stateful \tee-blockchain protocol, \tee execution yields two messages: $m_1$, which delivers the output to the caller, and $m_2$, which delivers the state update to the blockchain, both via adversarial channels.
 We emphasize that it is critical to enforce \textbf{atomic delivery} of the two messages, i.e. both $m_1$ and $m_2$ are delivered or the system has become permanently unavailable. $m_1$ is delivered when the caller receives it.
 The new state $m_2$ is delivered once accepted by the blockchain.
 Rejected state update are not considered delivered.

-\paragraph{Attacks without atomic delivery} To see the necessity of atomic delivery, consider possible attacks when it's violated, i.e., when only one of the two messages is delivered.
+To see the necessity of atomic delivery, consider possible attacks when it's violated, i.e., when only one of the two messages is delivered.
 First, if only the output $m_1$ is delivered, a \emph{rewind attack} becomes possible.
 Since \tee cannot tell whether an input state is fresh, an attacker can provide stale states to resume a \tee's execution from an old state.
 This enables grinding attacks against randomized \tee programs.
 An attacker may repeatedly rewind until receiving the desired output.
 Another example is that rewinding could defeat budget-based privacy protection, such as differential privacy.
 On the other hand, if only the state update $m_2$ is delivered, the user risks permanent loss of the output, as it might be impossible to reproduce the same output with the updated state.